ROSACEA, WHAT IS IT?

 As I said, I am not a medical doctor, so I won’t bother you with (quasi) scientific definitions and complicated medical terms.
 I will write about how I see/live rosacea and how it presents itself to me.

 Skin gets dehydrated and impossible to maintain with regular moisturizers and ointments.
 Always flaky, always irritated and hypersensitive.
-Face is constantly inflamed.
+Face is constantly red and inflamed.

 Makeup and foundation is always a must, but it is very hard to apply it without skin looking patchy, messy, ugly even more than without it.
 Total hell to deal with.